parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ![original_html](/images/2014/flare/2-2.jpg "original_html")

-The timer through me off track.
+The timer threw me off track.
 Is it really a countdown timer?
 When does it reach zero?
 I changed the time in my VM to mess with it but it synced up with host.

 {% codeblock %}